davib21/davib21.github.io/_pages/about.md

 Even as an undergraduate student focused on Medical Sciences, I have developed strong academic interests at the intersection of exact and biological sciences, especially applied mathematics and statistics, while also being deeply interested in Internal Medicine, Biochemistry, and Pathology.

-Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil), and biochemistry as a tutor at the Medical School (Unesp, Brasil).
+Nowadays, I'm teaching Physics III (Electromagnetism) at the Popular Preparatory Course for University Entrance Exams of the School Of Agricultural Sciences (Unesp, Brasil), and pathology as a tutor at the Medical School (Unesp, Brasil).

 Awards and Recognition
 ======